Imperfect, Heavy, Light, Powerful, and Excellent.

 Surface Pro Docking Station

-The build quality is exceptional: there is literally zero flex to this device.
+The build quality is exceptional: there is zero flex to this device.
 Its magnesium shell is hard and sturdy enough to withstand probably more abuse than you should feel comfortable making your PC go through.
-As a tablet, it’s half a pound heavier than that original iPad was, but as a laptop, it has a huge advantage over anything Apple offers.
-But you probably wonder what I use my Surface Pro for?
+As a tablet, it’s half a pound heavier than the original iPad, but as a laptop, it has a huge advantage over anything Apple offers.
+But you probably wonder what I use my Surface Pro for.

 Workload

-I’ve spent most of the past year as a film school student at UCLA, which means that a lot of my workload involves editing and transcoding video, compositing after effects compositions, transferring footage across different media, and so on.
+I’ve spent most of the past year as a film school student at UCLA, so my workload involves editing and transcoding video, compositing After Effects compositions, transferring footage across different media, and so on.
 I use Adobe Premiere for most of these tasks, and my Surface Pro has handled them all with grace.
-I’ve had no problems editing and rendering 1080p video in real-time.
+I’ve had no problems editing and rendering 1080p video in real time.

-And as you’d expect from a Windows machine with a full-size USB port, working with external hard drives and optical drives is a breeze.
-Suffice to say, I also do the basics, including working in Microsoft Office, writing in Final Draft, checking email, browsing the web, yadda yadda.
-Overall, I’ve had no complaints save one: early on, my first Surface Pro had some serious problems with the Marvell Avastar wifi chip and had to be exchanged, a problem that’s not entirely uncommon with this device.
+As you’d expect from a Windows machine with a full-size USB port, working with external hard drives and optical drives is a breeze.
+Suffice it to say, I also do the basics, including working in Microsoft Office, writing in Final Draft, checking email, browsing the web, yadda yadda.
+Overall, I’ve had no complaints save one: early on, my first Surface Pro had serious problems with the Marvell Avastar Wi-Fi chip and had to be exchanged, a problem that’s not entirely uncommon with this device.
 More on that later.

 Webcams